 Looking for something else?
 Please select below:

-Grown in Sullivan County, NY, these French breed, slow growing ducks take about 3 weeks longer than commercially raised ducks to reach maturity.
-The extra time the ducks take to grow contributes to their distinct flavor similar to squab.
-These ducks are super rich with deep flavors.
+Grown in Sullivan County, NY, these French cross breed Ducks are balanced with flavor and the skin crisps up nicely when oven roasted.
+The extra time the ducks take to grow contributes to their distinct flavor.
+These ducks are modestly rich with deep flavors.
 They are raised in arena style coops with ample space to roam.
-Alina Ducks are corn and vegetarian fed from crops grown on the farm.
 All of our Ducks are 100% naturally raised and are part of the “Never Ever Program”, where antibiotics, steroids and hormones are never used.

 - Compatible with Apha-Gal Allergy, Paleo diet and many other dietary restrictions.